LunarG/gfxreconstruct/tools/replay/README.md

   --sfa                 Skip vkAllocateMemory, vkAllocateCommandBuffers, and
                         vkAllocateDescriptorSets calls that failed during
                         capture (same as --skip-failed-allocations).
+  --replace-shaders <dir> Replace the shader code in each CreateShaderModule
+                        with the contents of the file <dir>/sh<hash> if found, where
+                        <hash> is the xor sum of the original shader code.
   --opcd                Omit pipeline cache data from calls to
                         vkCreatePipelineCache (same as --omit-pipeline-cache-data).
+  --wsi <platform>      Force replay to use the specified wsi platform.
-  -m <mode>             Enable memory translation for replay on GPUs with memory
-                        types that are not compatible with the capture GPU's memory types.
+                        Available platforms are: auto,win32,xcb,wayland -m <mode>             Enable memory translation for replay on GPUs with memory types that are not compatible with the capture GPU's memory types.
 Available modes are: